Afzal14786/DSA-Prep/Tree/AVL/README.md

 ### LL Rotation

-When the balance factor of a node is +ve 1, means that the tree is balance in the left tree, so we can perform `LL Rotation` .
+When the balance factor of a node is +ve & > 1, means that the tree is unbalance in the left tree, so we can perform `LL Rotation` .

 ![LL Rotation](../../assets/LL-Rotation.png)
 _[See the LL Rotation Implementation](./avl_tree.cpp)_